There are three types of schools on the Island: local Spanish, Private English, and Private International.

 This mainly English pupils getting an English education.
 The standard is quite high and aimed at getting pupils into higher (University) education.
 It is a large school.
 There is no uniform.
-The school is quite focussed on sport and has several teams that complete with other schools around the Canaries.
+It’s quite focussed on sport and has several teams that complete with other schools around the Canaries.

 Centro Educacional Daos (Matagorda)

-This is a trilingual school (English, Spanish and German).
+This is a trilingual centre (English, Spanish and German).
 It has a uniform.
 It opened in 2007.
-It has a different approach to the other schools in that the teachers rotate, and the children stay in the same classroom, the lessons are taught in a rotation of the 3 languages.
+It has a different approach to the others in that the teachers rotate, and the children stay in the same classroom, the lessons are taught in a rotation of the 3 languages.

 Collegio Arenas International (Costa Teguise)

-It is part of a group of school in the Canaries Islands.
-There is a school uniform.
+It is part of a group in the Canaries Islands.
+There is a uniform.
 Classes are held in Spanish and in English.
 There is a lot of after school activities on offer.